mpaluchowski/hugo-well-traveled/README.md

 The content for the blog is organized into three groups:

-1. Stories---multi-article series, covering a longer trip,
+1. Stories—multi-article series, covering a longer trip,
-2. Singles---one-off articles,
+2. Singles—one-off articles,
-3. Others---pages that may cover info about authors, contacts, or similar.
+3. Others—pages that may cover info about authors, contacts, or similar.

 ### Stories